Safety / Injuries

 There are a lot of ways to implement HIIT into your training practice, but remember that it is one of many tools and may not always be the best one.
 The development of a strength and endurance base using traditional methods is still superior for safety and efficacy in improving one’s general fitness and performance.
 HIIT, if used intelligently, is a great tool for enhancing those developments and keeping workouts fun and interesting.

-For a comprehensive look at how HIIT fits into both fitness and endurance training, check out the link to the ISSA CEU course below:
+For a comprehensive look at how HIIT fits into both fitness and endurance training, check out this ISSA CEU course.

 If you’ve been in a gym lately, you have probably picked up on the fact that High Intensity Interval Training, or HIIT, is very much the go-to format for a number of fitness classes these days whether they be cardio based dance classes, boot camps, or intense resistance training programs.
 But is HIIT for everyone?

 High intensity interval training, while around for nearly 100 years, has had a major resurgence in gyms everywhere over the past 10 years, owing in large part, to a veritable blizzard of research papers extolling its benefits.
 Let's take a look at the history and what you need to know about High Intensity Interval Training.

 The Certified Fitness Trainer program is designed to equip graduates with the practical day-to-day skills necessary, as well as the theoretical knowledge needed to excel as a personal trainer serving the general public.
 Along with the necessary exercise science foundation, the distance education program covers client assessment, program design, basic nutrition, and sports medicine along with business and marketing skills.